-We have silent Exposition of the Blessed Sacrament once a month, usually on the last Sunday, as part of a Day of Recollection and silence.
+We have silent Exposition of the Blessed Sacrament once a month, usually on the last Sunday, as part of a Day of Recollection and Silence.
 It is held in the Blessed Sacrament chapel, which is behind the altar.
-The figure of the crucified Christ was carved in 1938 by Harry Eversfield Donohue and depicts Jesus in his passion as he cries, “My God, why have you abandoned me?”
+The figure of the crucified Christ was carved in 1938 by Harry Eversfield Donohue and depicts Jesus in his passion as he cries out, “My God, why have you abandoned me?”
 Mr. Donohue carved it when his wife was seriously ill while carrying their second child, a time when he felt abandoned by God.
 It rose out of his own lectio on life.

 You are welcome to join us for Adoration.
 Please call to confirm the date as the schedule can vary.